 Exactly a year later, at the same venue – the Jazz Bakery in Los Angeles – the trio recorded Another Shade of Blue.
 In 2009 they were joined by Paul Motian, another old master of minimalism, for Live at Birdland.

 As already stated, the saxophonist’s discography goes way beyond these ten albums.

 Other recordings and projects that are very much worth investigating include a sideman appearance on Kenny Wheeler’s Angel Song, an album of French impressionist classical music with the Axis String Quartet, a 1974 solo saxophone album, Costumes are Mandatory with Ethan Iverson, and a fruitful late-period duo partnership with pianist Dan Tepfer.

-Lee Konitz died of pneumonia brought on by COVID-19 in April 2020, with colleagues, fans and students alike paying heartfelt tribute to an artist whose urge to improvise never waned.
+Lee Konitz died of pneumonia brought on by COVID-19 in April 2020, with colleagues, fans and students alike paying heartfelt tributes to an artist whose urge to improvise never waned.

 Sam Braysher is an alto saxophonist based in London.
 His debut album was a critically acclaimed duo recording with New York pianist Michael Kanan.
 A new trio album, with bassist Tom Farmer and drummer Jorge Rossy, is due for release soon.